- Master of Science

 - Complete an approved master’s thesis based on original research completed during the course of study in an area related to Periodontics.

-- Must pass the In-Service AAP written examination with a score > 60 percentile.
+- Pass the In-Service AAP written examination with a score > 60 percentile.

 - Achieve a 3.0 GPA or an overall competence in the student’s field.
 A minimum grade of B must be earned in all work attempted in the master’s program.
 A grade of C or below in two courses will require a faculty review of the student’s progress.
 A third C or below will result in suspension from the program.